strongloop/strongloop.com2/_posts/2019-05-08-building-an-online-game-with-loopback-4-pt2.md

 The [uuid](https://www.npmjs.com/package/uuid) can generate 36 digits string IDs.
 The implementation of uuid library is using some high distinction values (like DNS, local time, IP address etc) as the seed to randomly generate strings to reduce the chance of duplication.
 We can simply call the function `uuid()` to use this library.

-Remember how did we generate character ID in last episode?
+Remember how we generated a character ID in the last episode?
 We can do it in a very elegant way by using `default` keyword in `model`.

 Open `src/controllers/character.controller.ts` and remove following code from `post /characters` API: